greenfiling/servemanager-client/README.md

 #### Instantiating

 There are two steps to being able to interact with the API.
 The first is getting an ApiHandle.
-This contains non-endpoint-specific information for communicating with the API, including API key, URL, and timeouts.
+This contains non-endpoint-specific information for communicating with the API, including API key, URL, and timeouts (see the `ApiHandle` class for all settings).
 The only element required to instantiate is the API key.
 ApiHandle uses a builder pattern:

 ```java
 ApiHandle apiHandle = new ApiHandle.Builder()